SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 ---

 ### 1.1 docker/Dockerfile
-`docker/Dockerfile` should specify all dependencies of your ASR system, so a docker image can be built by leaderboard pipeline to reproduce your ASR runtime envrionment.
+`docker/Dockerfile` should specify all dependencies of your ASR system, so a docker image can be built by leaderboard pipeline to reproduce your runtime envrionment.
 Here, `runtime` can be a cloud-API client, or a local ASR engine.

 <details><summary> cloud-API ASR Dockerfile example </summary><p>